 1. Based on the growing stock information and biomass expansion functions (BCEF) for each plot in the NFI's total tree biomass per hectare is calculated.
 Tree biomass is calculated on the basis of growing stock information from the three forest inventories.
 For a sub-sample of trees in the MFV (n=7544) and NBI6 (n=7365) both diameter and height was measured.
-With these data for this subsample of trees average biomass conversion and expansion factors (BCEF) were calculated by tree species group (Table 4.1) using a set of biomass expansion functions (Annex 1, Table A.1.1 and A.1.2 - see Nabuurs et al. 2005 for information on the selection of the most suitable equations and a more detailed description of the database and list of studies included).
+With these data for this subsample of trees average biomass conversion and expansion factors (BCEF) were calculated by tree species group (Table 4.1) using a set of biomass expansion functions (Annex 3, Table A.3.1 and A.3.2 - see Nabuurs et al. 2005 for information on the selection of the most suitable equations and a more detailed description of the database and list of studies included).
 Subsequently for all plots in the NFI datasets, biomass is calculated using the dominant tree species group's specific BCEFs.

-- 2. Weighted for the representative area of each of the NFI plots for each of the inventories the average growing stocks (m3 ha-1), average BCEF's (tonnes biomass m-3) and average root-toshoot ratios are calculated (Table 4.2).
+- 2. Weighted for the representative area of each of the NFI plots for each of the inventories the average growing stocks (m3 ha-1), average BCEF's (tonnes biomass m-3) and average root-to-shoot ratios are calculated (Table 4.2).
 These inventory specific BCEFs reflect the shifts in species composition seen over the years. - 3.
 Based on the distribution of total biomass per hectare over coniferous and broadleaved plots (determined on the basis of the dominant tree species), the relative share of coniferous and broadleaved forest is determined (Table 4.2). - 4.
 The average growing stock, average BCEF's, average root-to-shoot ratios and shares of coniferous and broadleaved forests are linearly interpolated between the NFI's to estimate those parameters for all the intermediate years. - 5.
-Combining for each year average growing stock, the average BCEF and root-to-shoot ratios the average aboveground and belowground biomasses (tonnes d.m. ha-1) are estimated for each year. - 6.
-Using the relative share of coniferous and broadleaved forests and the differentiated T1 carbon fractions (Table 4.3 of IPCC 2006) of 0.51 tonnes C per tonne dry matter for conifers and 0.48 tonnes C per tonne d.m. for broad-leaved species, above- and belowground biomass were converted to carbon. - 7.
-Losses from wood harvesting are already included in the differences in carbons stocks between the three forest inventories, HOSP, MFV and NBI6.
+Combining for each year average growing stock, the average BCEF and root-to-shoot ratios the average aboveground and belowground biomasses (tonnes dry matter per ha-1) are estimated for each year. - 6.
+Using the relative share of coniferous and broadleaved forests and the differentiated T1 carbon fractions (Table 4.3 of IPCC 2006) of 0.51 tonnes C per tonne dry matter for conifers and 0.48 tonnes C per tonne dry matter for broad-leaved species, above- and belowground biomass were converted to carbon. - 7.
+Losses from wood harvesting are already included in the differences in carbons stocks between the three forest inventories, HOSP, MFV and NBI6 (see below on approach to determine carbon stock losses and gains using harvest data.

-Table 4.1 Biomass conversion and expansion factors per species group in tonnes biomass per m stemwood
+Table 4.1 Biomass conversion and expansion factors per species group in tonnes biomass per m3 stemwood